vchapple17/algorithms/sorting/insertion-sort/README.md

 <img alt="Insertion Running Time" src="https://github.com/vchapple17/algorithms/blob/master/sorting/insertion-sort/img/insert-n-squared.png" height="350">

 # Conclusion
-The experimental running time for Insertion sort is directly related to the square of the size of the input, which aligns with the theoretical running time of Θ(n<sup>2</sup>).
+The experimental running time for Insertion sort is directly related to the square of the size of the input, which aligns with the theoretical running time of Θ(n<sup>2</sup>) on average.